 If you haven’t already started pursing your lips and salivating, you will soon.
 Each of the 5 Flavors (sweet, sour, bitter, pungent and salty) all have medicinal properties and correspond to a specific season and organ system.
 Learning how to use each flavor can work wonders for your body and health.

 Like Yin/Yang theory, the 5 Elements (or Wu Hsing) are a founding principle of Chinese medicine.
 Each of the five elements (fire, earth, metal, water and wood) describes the natural dynamic flow of Qi through correspondences for season, flavor, organ, climate condition, sound, time of day, and emotion—just to name a few.
 Understanding the 5 elements we can use them to both prevent and treat imbalances.
-Here’s a (very) brief overview.
+Here’s a (very) brief overview of the 5 Elements.